 HIIT: The Ideal Exercise for Healthy Aging

 In the ever changing world of health and fitness, there’s always something new.
-This has its good points and its bad points, but one of the very good points is that we always have fresh new stuff to try!
-Always new ways of looking at exercise and taking stock of our own health and fitness level.
+The good thing is that we always have fresh new stuff to try!
+With new ways of looking at exercise we are able to take stock of our own health and fitness level.

-As we age, finding the fountain of youth becomes less and less likely.
-Gray hair, wrinkles and sore joints begin to creep in take over.
-Somewhere along the line it dawns on us (or maybe “grudging acceptance” is a better description for it), that we’re not going to stay young forever.
+As we age, we start to look for the fountain of youth.
+Gray hair, wrinkles and sore joints begin to creep in and take over.
+And then the aches and pains settle in, taking longer to go away, and somewhere along the way we come to the realization (or maybe “grudging acceptance” is a better description for it), that we’re not going to stay young forever.

-Aging doesn’t have to be such a downer though; there is a lot of goodness that comes with being a little more… wizened… in life.
-Where exercise is concerned, having a long and fruitful relationship with exercises is a continued chance to keep things fresh, keep in touch with your body, and keep exploring your own boundaries.
-Fitness is all about reaching a little further, running a little harder, lifting a little more, and generally being better than we were yesterday.
-And that’s just one reason why HIIT (High-Intensity Interval Training) may be your next best thing… particularly if you’re getting a little older.
+Having a long and fruitful relationship with exercise helps to keep things fresh, keep you in touch with your body, and explore your own boundaries.
+Fitness is all about reaching a little further- running a little harder, lifting a little more, and generally being better than we were yesterday.
+And that’s just one reason why HIIT (High-Intensity Interval Training) may be your next best thing, even as you get older.

 High Intensity Interval Training, or HIIT, is pretty much what it sounds like: short bursts of high-intensity movement, interspersed with short periods of rest.
-You can see early versions of this theory in things like interval runs, and a technique called Fartlek, wherein a runner picks up the pace for a short period of time, varies the terrain they run on as well, to challenge the body in new ways.
+You can see early versions of this theory in things like interval runs, and a technique called Fartlek, wherein a runner picks up the pace for a short period of time, varying the terrain they run, to challenge the body in new ways.
 It eliminates boredom, and it trains the body in a more all-around way.
 (1)

 HIIT Aging Where It Hurts